ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 - *cpus* node provide the platform topology and allows MPIDR to VMPIDR mapping.
   Note the primary core is declared first, then secondary cores are declared in reverse order.
-- The *memory* node provides platform information on the ranges of memory available to the SPMC.
+- The *memory* nodes provide platform information on the ranges of memory available for use by SPs at runtime.
+These ranges relate to either secure or non-secure memory, depending on the *device_type* field.
+  If the field specifies "memory" the range is secure, else if it specifies "ns-memory" the memory is non-secure.
+The system integrator must exclude the memory used by other components that are not SPs, such as the monitor, or the SPMC itself, the OS Kernel/Hypervisor, or other NWd VMs.
+The SPMC limits the SP's address space such that they do not access memory outside of those ranges.

 SPMC boot
 ~~~~~~~~~